ScriptBasic/WinPBX/docs/CFileSys Class.md

 #### Return value

 DATE_.
 The date and time of the file creation.
 This is a *Date Serial* number that can be formatted using the Free Basic's **Format** function.
+You can also use the wrapper function **AfxVariantDateTimeToStr**.

 #### Usage example